jtmass98/Active-Learning/README.md

-This is a toy example I used to learn the fundementals of active learning.
+This is a toy active learning project.
 The task is to find the maximum temperature in a room with multiple heat sources.
 It uses GPytorch to fit the GP to the objective space.
 In an example, the true heatmap is:

 ![Alt Text](True_heatmap.png)